AandersonL/Simple-File-Uploader/README.md

 # Simple File Uploader

-This is a simple python script writed with [cherrypy](https://cherrypy.org/) to upload files based on api keys requests, it was used with [Segments](https://github.com/AandersonL/Segments-Android) project to upload and retrieve images from a remote server.
+This is a simple python script written with [cherrypy](https://cherrypy.org/) to upload files based on api keys requests, it was used with [Segments](https://github.com/AandersonL/Segments-Android) project to upload and retrieve images from a remote server.

 ### Setup